Vidit-Ostwal/Vidit-Ostwal/README.md

 ## 💬 Recent Comments
 - [Commented](https://github.com/crewAIInc/crewAI/issues/1989#issuecomment-2619935488) in [crewAIInc/crewAI] on 2025-01-28.
-  > *AI Summary: @Vidit-Ostwal suggests that developing features misaligned with maintainers' visions is futile.
-He faces latency issues in the API with multiple hits and partially solves the problem with the proposed solution.
-He believes that maintainers will eventually address latency-solving bug or feature requests.
-The approach to solving the problem, whether through*
+  > *AI Summary: @Vidit-Ostwal has suggested that developing features that do not align with the maintainers' vision is futile.
+Currently, they are experiencing latency issues with multiple API hits, a problem that might require a solution like Kafka in the future.
+Although the proposed solution partially addresses their issue, they acknowledge that the*
 - [Commented](https://github.com/crewAIInc/crewAI/issues/1989#issuecomment-2619584422) in [crewAIInc/crewAI] on 2025-01-28.
-  > *AI Summary: @Vidit-Ostwal suggests addressing a performance bottleneck in Crew AI where only one or two agents can work simultaneously, preventing processing of additional requests.
-They propose using a message broker like Kafka to increase the number of concurrent agents and reduce latency issues. @Vidit-Ostwal expresses interest in contributing to a potential*
+  > *AI Summary: @Vidit-Ostwal has suggested enhancements to the system to improve production readiness and scalability.
+Currently, only one or two agents can work simultaneously, and processing additional requests from production is blocked until current tasks are completed.
+Scaling beyond 10 agents is challenging due to potential latency issues.
+To address these limitations,*
 - [Commented](https://github.com/crewAIInc/crewAI/issues/1977#issuecomment-2619281892) in [crewAIInc/crewAI] on 2025-01-28.
-  > *AI Summary: @Vidit-Ostwal has suggested that a "detail" field could be added to the output class for Task 1.
-This field could contain the output of Task 1, which would then be used as input for Task 2.
-This would address the issue in 'task2' where the "detail" parameter is not yet*
+  > *AI Summary: @Vidit-Ostwal has suggested that it would be useful if you could provide your code.
+Additionally, @Vidit-Ostwal has recommended creating an output class for Task 1 with a field called "detail" and using the output of one task as the input for another task.
+This functionality is essential for communication between*
 - [Commented](https://github.com/crewAIInc/crewAI/issues/1978#issuecomment-2619270257) in [crewAIInc/crewAI] on 2025-01-28.
-  > *AI Summary: @Vidit-Ostwal has suggested that the description provided is confusing and has requested the entire code to be shared for better understanding.*
+  > *AI Summary: @Vidit-Ostwal has suggested that the provided code description is unclear and has requested the entire code to better understand the functionality.*
 - [Commented](https://github.com/crewAIInc/crewAI/issues/1989#issuecomment-2619218501) in [crewAIInc/crewAI] on 2025-01-28.
-  > *AI Summary: @Vidit-Ostwal has suggested considering the usage of the Crew.
-Sequential is essential when the output of one agent is used as input for another.
-In cases where there is no defined flow for the entire process, `kickoff()` can be run asynchronously.
-Refer to the provided [documentation](https://docs.crewai.com/concepts/crews#different-ways-to-kick-off-a-crew) for further details.*
+  > *AI Summary: @Vidit-Ostwal suggests that Sequential is crucial when the output of one agent is the input for another.
+However, if there is no flow for the entire process, kickoff() can be run asynchronously.
+The documentation provided in the comment provides additional information on the different ways to kick off a crew.*

 ## 🐛 Issues Raised
 - Raised an [issue](https://github.com/crewAIInc/crewAI/issues/1984) in [crewAIInc/crewAI]: output_log_file should also suppport JSON format.
 (2025-01-27).
-  > *AI Summary: @Vidit-Ostwal has suggested a feature to improve the output logging file currently in a .txt format.
-This proposed feature would enhance the log file by supporting the JSON format to make it more parsable and suitable for further analysis.
-The JSON format addition also partially addresses issue #1970. @Vidit-Ostwal expresses*
+  > *AI Summary: @Vidit-Ostwal has suggested adding a JSON format option to the output_log_file for better parsability.
+This will also partially address issue #1970. @Vidit-Ostwal is willing to submit a pull request for this feature.*
 - Raised an [issue](https://github.com/browser-use/browser-use/issues/407) in [browser-use/browser-use]: Use of use_vision while defining agent (2025-01-26).
-  > *AI Summary: @Vidit-Ostwal has suggested reviewing the impact of setting `use_vision` to `True` when defining an agent.
-They have noticed a difference in the storage format of the generated screenshot, but no discernible change in the output.
-Therefore, they inquire about metrics or indicators to confirm if multimodal image processing is actually*
+  > *AI Summary: @Vidit-Ostwal has suggested that the purpose of `use_vision set = True` in defining an agent is unclear.
+They question if the screenshot is processed by the multimodal LLM or through traditional scraping and element analysis.
+Despite using `use_vision = True`, the output remains unchanged, with only a `.gif` being saved.*

 ## 🚀 Pull Requests
 - Opened a [PR](https://github.com/crewAIInc/crewAI/pull/1985) in [crewAIInc/crewAI]: Added functionality to have json format as well for the logs (2025-01-27).
-  > *AI Summary: @Vidit-Ostwal has suggested adding support to save logs as a JSON file.
-By setting `output_log_file` to `True` or providing a file name (e.g., "log.json") and setting `save_as_json` to `True` when initializing the crew, logs can be saved in JSON format.
-This simplifies parsing and working with the logs.*
+  > *AI Summary: @Vidit-Ostwal has suggested adding support for saving logs as a JSON file when initializing a crew.
+By setting `output_log_file` to `True` or a file name and `save_as_json` to `True`, the generated JSON file will include an array of JSON events, simplifying parsing and working with logs.*
 - Opened a [PR](https://github.com/explodinggradients/ragas/pull/1880) in [explodinggradients/ragas]: Changed the parse_run_traces to include last 4 letters of run_id (2025-01-25).
-  > *AI Summary: @Vidit-Ostwal has suggested a modification to the 'parse_run_traces' function in the code.
-The function now incorporates the last four characters of the 'run_id' of the trace, ensuring a unique key for each call.
-This enhancement eliminates potential issues arising from duplicate 'run_id' values.*
+  > *AI Summary: @Vidit-Ostwal has suggested a modification to the `parse_run_traces` function.
+They have included the last four characters of the `run_id` in the function, making the key unique for each function call.*
 - Opened a [PR](https://github.com/explodinggradients/ragas/pull/1879) in [explodinggradients/ragas]: Change the validate_samples functionality (2025-01-24).
-  > *AI Summary: @Vidit-Ostwal has suggested modifying the validate_samples functionality to identify and report the problematic indexed sample causing issues.
-This enhancement will help pinpoint and address the specific sample causing validation problems.*
+  > *AI Summary: @Vidit-Ostwal has suggested modifying the validate_samples functionality to notify which indexed sample is responsible for any arising issues.
+This enhancement provides a more detailed and specific error message, enabling developers to swiftly identify and address the problematic sample within the dataset.
+By highlighting the exact sample causing errors, this improvement*

 ## ⭐ Starred Repositories
 - Starred [browser-use/browser-use](https://github.com/browser-use/browser-use) on 2025-01-26.